![]() |

 This tutorial is intended to be an example application for the DMA unit which we’ve discussed in the previous tutorial (DMA Tutorial).
 However, I’d like also to list down all the other possible ways in order to receive serial UART data with an STM32 microcontroller including the DMA method.

 The polling method is essentially a blocking function being called from the main routine and it does block the CPU so it can’t proceed in the main task execution until a certain amount of UART data bytes are received.
 After receiving the required amount of data, the function ends and the CPU continues the main code execution.
-Otherwise, and if the UART peripheral for some reason didn’t receive the expected amount of data, the function will keep blocking the CPU for a certain amount of time “time-out” after which it gets terminated and gives back the control to the CPU to resume the main code.

 This function for example

-HAL_UART_Receive (&huart1, UART1_rxBuffer, 12, 5000); |
+1 | HAL_UART_Receive (&huart1, UART1_rxBuffer, 12, 5000); |

 Receives 12 bytes to the buffer. if it does that in 100uSec, it’s ok and the CPU will resume main code execution.
 If it doesn’t receive that amount of data, the CPU will be kept blocked waiting for 5sec until this function returns to the main context.
-And obviously, it’s not an efficient way to receive serial data despite the fact that it does actually work.
+Obviously, it’s not an efficient way to receive serial data despite the fact that it does actually work.

 Using interrupt signals is a convenient way to achieve serial UART data reception.
 The CPU initializes the UART receive hardware so that it fires an interrupt signal whenever a new byte of data is received.
 And in the ISR code, we save the received data in a buffer for further processing.

-HAL_UART_Receive_IT(&huart1, UART1_rxBuffer, 12); |
+1 | HAL_UART_Receive_IT(&huart1, UART1_rxBuffer, 12); |

 The above function initializes the UART receive process in interrupt mode (non-blocking) and upon completion, a callback function is called to notify the application and the processor knows that the received data buffer is now ready.

 Using the DMA unit in order to direct the received serial UART data from the UART peripheral directly to the memory is considered to be the most efficient way to do such a task.
-It requires no CPU intervention at all, you’ll have only to set it up and go execute the main application code.
-The DMA will notify back the CPU upon reception completion and that received data buffer will be in the pre-programmed location.
+It requires no CPU intervention at all, you’ll have only to set it up and execute the main application code.
+The DMA will notify back the CPU upon reception completion and the received data buffer will be in the pre-programmed location.

 The DMA can prioritize the channels, decide on the data width, and also the amount of data to be transferred up to 65536 bytes.
 Which is amazing in fact, and all you’ve got to do is to initialize it like this.

-HAL_UART_Receive_DMA (&huart1, UART1_rxBuffer, 12); |
+1 | HAL_UART_Receive_DMA (&huart1, UART1_rxBuffer, 12); |

 In the following sections, we’ll create a simple STM32 UART receive examples using each of the 3 methods.

-Note: Make sure you’ve completed the STM32 UART tutorial for more information about how it works in detail.
-And for more basic information about serial communication and UART absolute guide check this out. |
+Make sure you’ve completed the STM32 UART Tutorial for more information about how it works in detail.

-STM32 UART Receive LAB Brief
+STM32 UART Receive (Rx) Examples Overview

 Each application will have to receive 12 bytes of data from the PC terminal and echo back the received data buffer.
 So in the testing, we’ll expect to see back whatever data we send through the terminal.

-STM32 UART Receive Polling Example
+STM32 UART Receive (Rx) Polling Example

 Setup The UART1 Peripheral in Async Mode @ 9600bps